inf23dw1g21/inf23dw1g21/README.md

 The project involves on creating a database for a website for domain hosting.

 # Technologies and Applications
-This is the technologies we have used in this assignment.
+These are the technologies we have used in this assignment.

 [API REST](https://www.ibm.com/topics/rest-apis#:~:text=the%20next%20step-,What%20is%20a%20REST%20API%3F,representational%20state%20transfer%20architectural%20style.)